joelek/overdrive/readme.md

 * Document ODI format.
 * Add compression to ODI format.
 * Consider 64 bit offsets in ODI format.
+	Current 32 bit limits format from being used for DVDs.
+	Formats other than CD require sector size being specified.
+	Other formats do not always contain subchannels.

 ## References